 One Community is developing adaptable solutions for global sustainability through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

 his week the core team finished PhotoShop edits to the updated rendering images for the latest Murphy bed Assembly Instructions.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 You can see them below.

 Dean Scholz (Architectural Designer) continued helping with the Earthbag Village (Pod 1) 4-dome cluster designs.
 This was week #252 of Dean’s work and he produced this new render of the bathroom/kitchen dome looking from the shower area through the kitchen and into the living room.

 This week Stacey Maillet (Graphic Designer) completed her 77th week working on the final edits and revisions to the Murphy bed instructions.
 Her work focused on addressing comments on the new PDF MurphyBed 6.8 document.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 Screenshots below show some of her latest updates.

 Diwei Zhang (Mechanical Engineer) completed his 17th week of work, now focused on 3D modeling and analysis review for the Net-zero Bathroom component of the Earthbag Village.
 This week Diwei focused on the design of the septic tank.
 One 2,500 gallons septic tank with two chambers is used for each net-zero bathroom.
-Two septic tanks are set up independently.
-There are some advantages of applying a septic tank for each net-zero bathroom instead of two bathrooms sharing a single large septic tank.
-The total cost of two 2,500 gallons septic tanks is cheaper than the cost of a single 5,000 gallons septic tank.
-Two smaller septic tanks can also be placed in positions that are closer to the net-zero bathroom and a shorter convenient distance enhances the flow of wastewater.
-The ramp and the staircases between two net-zero bathrooms are designed in detail with consideration of vehicle passibility and wheelchair ramp requirements.
-However, the slope of the ramp cannot be designed to satisfy the maximum ramp for hand-propelled wheelchairs because of limited space.
+Two 2,500-gallon septic tanks are used independently, which is more cost-effective than a single 5,000-gallon tank.
+The smaller tanks are placed closer to the bathrooms, improving wastewater flow.
+The ramp and staircases are designed for vehicle and wheelchair access, but the ramp slope can’t meet the maximum hand-propelled wheelchair standard due to space limitations.
 Pictures below show some of this work.

 Lam (Dave) T. Nguyen (Mechanical Engineer) completed his 13th week of work.
 This week, Dave finished writing up the “Foundational Calculations” sections for all major structures of Phase I using the methodology within the Solar Sizing Sheets.
 In this content, he explained how he approached double checking, comparing and validating data by sorting energy demand by area and by item category with the visual aid of pie charts.
 With this method, Dave can easily determine which area in general, or which item in specific, needs to be taken into consideration for adjustment.
 In addition, he also started reviewing the tutorial to calculate the energy balance in One Community (SAM software).
 Pictures below are related to this work.

 Kivia Sugiarto (Sustainability Research Manager) completed her 7th week helping manage and complete the Best Small and Large-scale Community Options for Sustainable Processing and Reuse of Non-recyclables research, report, and tutorial.
 This week, Kivia focused on reviewing the content on the main document, looking out for duplicates in content as well as paraphrasing any content that was taken directly from the sources.
 She will continue working on this for the next couple of weeks.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 See below for some pictures related to this.

 One Community is developing adaptable solutions for global sustainability through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

 This week Venus Abdollahi (Architectural Designer) completed her 42nd week helping finish the Duplicable City Center designs.
 This week Venus worked on elevations.
 She updated the North elevation according to the SketchUp Model, changing the position of some columns and furniture to match the new plans.
 Venus also corrected sections C’C’ according to her supervisor’s feedback.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 See pictures below.

 Huiya Yang (Volunteer Architectural Designer) completed her 38th week working on the Duplicable City Center architectural review and updates related to the structural code.
 This week Huiya finished the work of updating all the doors on the first floor and the second floor in the master SketchUp model.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 Pictures of some of this work are below.

 Yuxi Lu (Architectural Designer) completed her 36th week working on the Duplicable City Center architectural review and updates related to the structural code.
 This week Yuxi focused on adjusting the basement in preparation for rendering.
 Interior walls were verified and the boiler room size was changed according to the CAD plan.
 One column was added as it was missing from previous edits.
 Furniture such as shelves, carts, food elevator, and mobile tables were rearranged into the square configuration and missing outside walls were added.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 Pictures of some of this work are below.

 Kamil Gajownik (Industrial/Product Designer) completed his 10th week of work on the Duplicable City Center dormer window designs and assembly instructions.
 This week Kamil focused on the second floor dormer; primarily adjusting the dimensions and framework based on the exact window size and also ensuring the dormer frame for the second floor can be easily made.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 Pictures below are related to this work.

 One Community is developing adaptable solutions for global sustainability through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity: